Seibo Kitamura 's Sculpture Garden

-You can see the works of sculptor Seibo Kitamura outdoors and in Sculpture Museum A, B, and Atelier Hall (approximately 200 pieces are on display at any given time; exhibits within the hall are subject to change).
+You can view the works of sculptor Seibo Kitamura outdoors, as well as in Sculpture Museum A, Sculpture Hall B, and the Studio Hall (approximately 200 works are on display at all times; exhibits inside the halls may be changed).

 Photography is not permitted inside Sculpture Museum A and B, or the Atelier Hall.
 However, photography is permitted for outdoor sculptures.